Windsooon/cherry/README.md

     >>> res.get_word_list()
     [[(2, 'physicist'), (2, 'life'), (1, 'truth'), (1, 'telling'), (1, 'slices'), (1, 'scientist'), (1, 'richard'), (1, 'nobel'), (1, 'instance'), (1, 'insightful'), (1, 'feynman'), (1, 'fellow'), (1, 'fare'), (1, 'extremely'), (1, 'experiences'), (1, 'entertaining'), (1, 'droll'), (1, 'drawn'), (1, 'collection'), (1, 'believe')]]

 As you can see, some of the words in the review didin't show up here.
 There are two reasons for this 1) The training data didn't contain that word.
 For instance, The word `Backend` and `Engineer` never show up in training data.
-2) the word is a [stop word](https://en.wikipedia.org/wiki/Stop_words). 'you', 'your' are stop words by default, you can find all stop words Cherry use at [here]().
+So the model don't know how to classify these words.
+2) the word is a [stop word](https://en.wikipedia.org/wiki/Stop_words).

-#### Use your own data
+### Use your own dataset
-Create a folder `your_model_name `under datasets in project path
+Create a folder `your_model_name `under datasets in project path like this:

     ├── project path
     │   ├── datasets